mattbierner/blog.mattbierner.com/_posts/2014-03-03-khepri-fat-arrows.md

 o.getXGetter()(); // 10
 ```

-Like other parameters, a this unpacks may conflict with previous bindings or hide outer bindings.
+Like other parameters, a this unpack may conflict with previous bindings or hide outer bindings.

 ```js
 // Error, self already bound for scope.